Subaru-PFS/drp_doc/design/datasets.rst

   Since these spectra have not been resampled after extraction, this may be useful for identifying cosmic-ray hits masquerading as emission lines in the ``pfsObject`` or ``pfsCoadd``.
 * ``pfsObject`` (``pfs.datamodel.PfsObject``):
-  flux-calibrated, barycentric wavelength-calibrated object spectrum from a single visit, from :ref:`fluxCalibrate`.
+  flux-calibrated, barycentric wavelength-calibrated object spectrum from a single exposure, from :ref:`fluxCalibrate`.
-  This is useful for investigating variations from visit to visit, or identifying cosmic-ray hits masquerading as emission lines in the ``pfsCoadd``.
+  This is useful for investigating variations from exposure to exposure, or identifying cosmic-ray hits masquerading as emission lines in the ``pfsCoadd``.
 * ``pfsCoadd`` (``pfs.datamodel.PfsObject``):
-  coadded spectrum from multiple visits, from :ref:`coaddSpectra`.
+  coadded spectrum from multiple exposures, from :ref:`coaddSpectra`.
   This is the main science product that most science users will want.